Internal-Cloudwerx/cwx-multimodal-OCR/README.md

 # cwx-multimodal-OCR
-A multi-modal, multi-agentic approach to analyze documents using Gemini and OCR for one-shot benchmark/enterprise-ready uses
+A multi-modal, multi-agentic approach to analyze documents using Gemini and DocAI OCR for one-shot benchmark/enterprise-ready uses